-Download and complete the 3-page application.
-Applications must be submitted by 5:00 p.m. on November 22nd as an email attachment to COEEA at email@example.com.
+EMAIL: Download and complete the 3-page application.
+Send as an email attachment to COEEA at email@example.com.
 Download the application to your files and rename it as [Your organization] - COEEA Mini Grant Application.
 Please identify your name or organization in the subject line, alongside the mini grant category you are applying to.
 Please attach any letters of support or other evidence in the same email.
-Late applications will not be considered.
-Each individual or organization may only submit one application per year.

 The COEEA Mini Grants Committee will review and evaluate each application and announce the awardee recipients at COEEA’s annual meeting, to be held virtually via Zoom on December 7th.